Klerpson/tatiana/_posts/en/2024-12-20-what-did-lindsay-lohan-do-to-her-face.md

 As a board-certified [aesthetic physician with over 15 years of experience]({{'aesthetic-center' | relative_url}}), I'm frequently asked about celebrity transformations. **Lindsay Lohan's** recent appearance has generated particular interest, especially since her change seems to defy the aging process.

-## The truth behind Lindsay Lohan's transformation
+## The truth behind Lindsay Lohan's face evolution

 At 38, Lohan has stunned the world with a face that, according to many, looks even younger than when she was in her 20s.
 As a professional in the field, I can identify the treatments that likely contributed to this transformation.